wp-cli/handbook/commands/plugin/is-installed/index.md

 title: 'wp plugin is-installed'
 ---

-`wp plugin is-installed` - Check if the plugin is installed
+`wp plugin is-installed` - Check if the plugin is installed.

 ### OPTIONS